 The complex also comes with various meeting rooms and an arcade area for kids of all ages.
-Overall, if you have an extra day, you couldn’t go wrong spending it here.
+Overall, if you have an extra day, you can’t go wrong spending it here.

 Race Your Friends in Electric Go-Kart Racing

-If you’re looking for a friendly challenge, then why not head down to Rush Hour Karting and test your skills.
+If you’re looking for a friendly challenge, then why not head down to Rush Hour Karting and test your skills?
 The 1/3 mile track encourages fast driving, with these European karts capable of reaching speeds of upwards of 40 mph.
-The track also features various curves, bends, and sharp turns to keep you on your toes and can make for a very exciting race.
+The track also features curves, bends, and sharp turns to keep you on your toes and make for a very exciting race.

 Rush hour karting also houses various other indoor activities such as video games, rock wall climbing, and even shooting pools.
 Adults can even participate in Axe Throwing, under the supervision of trained professionals, of course.
 Finally, you can cap off your day with a good beer from 20 unique taps.

 Try Out Over 300 Unique Beers in the City

 Easily one of the best attractions in the city is the wide range of beers available to taste and try out.
 As of now, they have over 300 different taps, all from local breweries within the city.
 Raleigh even held the world record for the world’s largest beer selection in 2015.

 The massive space has both outdoor and indoor drinking areas, making it great for any season.
 You can even complement some food with your choice of beer.

 The Biggest Festivals in the City